LAG1996/Cubies/README.md

  - CSS ([Bootstrap](https://getbootstrap.com/))
  - JavaScript
  - [THREE.JS](https://threejs.org/)
+ - AJAX
+ - JSON

 It was made ~~mostly~~ with MVC architecture in mind.
 This is why there is a literal **Controller** file.
 We also use some geometric data structures such as the *face dual graph* and *spatial networks* to represent polycubes in data.

 ## Can I run it locally?

 Of course!
 You just need to be aware of the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) most browsers follow.
-Long story short, most browsers (I used Google Chrome pretty extensively during Cubies' development) will not let you run Cubies without running a local server.
+Long story short, most browsers (I used Google Chrome pretty extensively during Cubies' development) will not let you run Cubies without running a local server because of some necessary AJAX calls that uploads 3D meshes into the application.
 The THREE.JS site features some solutions to this problem [here](https://threejs.org/docs/index.html#manual/introduction/How-to-run-things-locally).

 Once you've gotten a local server running, it's just a matter of opening`index.html`, found at the first level of the project directory.